AF-Github1/WebotsWorkshop/README.md

 **CONTROLLER**

 It is a text file that contains the code you write.
-It is not contained within the world file, it is a separate file. ****(Confirm this, clarify naming conventions)****
+It is not contained within the world file, it is a separate file.

         MAKING A NEW WORLD